 Dan Sachs ’60, Rhodes Scholar, Winner of Roper Trophy for all-around athletic excellence

-Christopher Cavoli ’87, General, United States Army
+Christopher Cavoli ’87, General, United States Army; Supreme Allied Commander Europe

 Joey Cheek ’11, Olympic Gold Medalist